ss-continuum/asss/README.md

 2. Install Vagrant: http://www.vagrantup.com/
 3. Run "vagrant up" in this directory to set up the VM
 4. Run "vagrant ssh" to login
-5. "cd /zone" and "bin/asss" to run the server!
+5. Type "runzone" to run the server!

-Anytime you change the source and you would like to rebuild, run "vagrant provision"
+Anytime you change the source and you would like to rebuild, run "vagrant provision" on the host (not in the VM)

 ## Documentation
-There is more documention in the doc/ directory, however some sections are outdated.
+There is more documention in the doc/ directory, however most sections are outdated.